Kibe-nick/WK3-code-challenge/README.md

 Click on any movie in the menu to view its details.
 Purchase tickets by clicking the "Buy Ticket" button, with immediate updates on ticket availability.

+## Live Demo
+Check out the live demo of the application: https://idyllic-klepon-b93f75.netlify.app

 ## Credits
 Developed by Nick Kibet.